Abdulnaser98/CER_Pro/README.md

 │   └── ...
 │
-├── 📁 src                  <-- The code base of the project │   ├── data_extraction     <-- web scraper python files to extract the abstracts of the papers │   ├── data_preprocessing  <-- preprocessing of the scrapped data
+├── 📁 src                  <-- The code base of the project │    ├── data_extraction     <-- web scraper python files to extract the abstracts of the papers │    │    └── scrapers
+│    │    │    └── acm_links_scraper.py       <--  links scraper for the website "acm"
+│    │    │    └── acm_abstract_scraper.py    <--  abstract scraper for the website "acm"
+│    │    │    └── science_direct_data_scraper.py <-- scraper for the website "science direct"
+│    │    │    └── xplore.py  <-- scraper for the website "xplore"
+│    │    │    └── xplore_enrich.py <-- scraper for the website "xplore"
+│    │    │
+│    │    └── query_selection
+│    │    │
+│    │    └── deduplicating   <-- filter out duplicated papers after combining the data of the three resources │    │        └── deduplicating.py <-- remove duplicated papers
+│    │        └── filter_out_html_tags.py <-- remove html tags from the data
+│    │
+│    ├── data_preprocessing  <-- preprocessing of the scrapped data
+│    │   └── preprocessing.py
+│    │
 │    ├── nlp_analytics       <-- Topic modeling implementation.
 │
 ├── 📃 .gitignore           <-- List of files and folders that should be ignored by git │